PhoenixTales/wiki.gothicarchive.org/items.md

 - there is a _talent_ called `mushrooms`
   - possibly allowed the player to tell kinds of mushrooms apart
 - it's well known that some mushrooms are deadly poisonous
   - `He knows about mushrooms, he says.
 I say thank you and fuck off.
 And what happened?
-He's lying there for four days, more dead than alive.`
+He's lying there for four days, more dead than alive.` (`ZS_SmallTalk_Text19` / 1.01d alpha)

 ## Ore Armor
 - according to the final game, _Ore Armor_ once belonged to _Ancient General_